 Shawna is my personal hero.
 She is also my friend, mentor, champion and inspiration.
 I am not alone, as she serves in this role for many.
 Having known Shawna for nearly two decades, I am eternally grateful for the gift of her time, energy and passion while she served as Director of Sustainability for MeetGreen, making us the industry leader we are today.
 She is the representation of the phrase, “Be a Good Human.”
-Shawna agreed to share her valuable insights in this interview about the challenges ahead for us all.
+Shawna shares her valuable insights in this interview about the challenges ahead for us all.

 In the different industries you have been involved with, what is one common challenge?

 The IPCC report has stated we have 12 years to act to limit climate change to moderate levels.
 12 years!
 To put that in context: An Inconvenient Truth was released about 12 years ago.
 If we are still questioning climate change and stalling on climate action in 2019 like we were when that landmark documentary was released, I would say the biggest challenge is mobilizing big enough and fast enough across all industries to stop the worst effects of climate change.
 There can be no bystanders, and lack of control over the variables can no longer be an excuse for inaction.

 What changes do you foresee in the next five years?
 Are there any trends (e.g. demographic, social, legal) that concern you?